probabl-ai/skore/sphinx/user_guide/displays.rst

 .. currentmodule:: skore

 `skore` provides a family of objects that we call displays.
-As a user, you can get a display by interacting with a reporter.
+All displays follow the common API defined by the :class:`Display` protocol.
+As a user, you get a display by interacting with a reporter.
 Let's provide an example:

 .. plot::
     :context: close-figs